-I’ve experienced this error in SharePoint Online PowerShell scripts a couple of times and this could happen in any of the PowerShell methods like CSOM, SharePoint Online Management Shell, or PnP PowerShell.
+I’ve experienced this error in SharePoint Online PowerShell scripts a couple of times.
+This could happen in any PowerShell method like CSOM, SharePoint Online Management Shell Connect-SPOService, or PnP PowerShell Connect-PnPOnline cmdlet.
 Here are the possible causes and solutions:

 - Your user name or password could be wrong (Obviously!).
 Check if you are able to log in using a web browser with the user name and password given in the PowerShell script.